My Win10 Remote Desktop takes a long time to connect

 Reason 1.
 Update broke RDP

 Sometimes, RDP will be broken in the course of the update.
-For instance, the process of update would be ignored or forgotten by us, and we run other applications meanwhile, which may cause the breakdown of some systems.
-Therefore, the possibilities of interruption in the update process cannot be missed.
+For instance, the process of updating would be ignored or forgotten by us, and we run other applications meanwhile, which may cause the breakdown of some systems.
+Therefore, the possibility of interruption in the update process cannot be missed.

 Reason 2.
 The wrong system of setup

 Under most of the conditions, the setup is the default.
 We need to change the setup in light of different circumstances.
 In addition, error operation by the user himself may also lead to the wrong system of setup, triggering off the slowness of Remote Desktop Connection.